-Of the 14 Regionally Threatened taxa recorded in the Otago region, two are Regionally Critical (Southland green skink, O. chloronoton; Takitimu gecko, M. cryptozoicus), four are Regionally Endangered (cascade gecko, M. "Cascades"; hura te ao gecko, M. galaxias; grand skink, Otago skink), and eight are Regionally Vulnerable (alpine rock skink, O. aff. waimatense "alpine rock"; Burgan skink; Lakes skink, O. aff. chloronoton "West Otago"; Oteake skink; Te Wāhipounamu skink, O. pluvialis "; Raggedy Range gecko, W. "Raggedy"; rockhopper skink, O. eludens; scree skink, O. waimatense; Table 1).
-For the Regionally Critical taxa, there is a population of the Southland green skink found just north of the Southland-Otago boundary at the northernmost extent of its range; and Takitimu geckos have been found in ≤ 2 subpopulations, both with an estimated \leq 200 mature individuals.
+Of the 14 Regionally Threatened taxa recorded in Otago, two are Regionally Critical (Southland green skink, O. chloronoton; Takitimu gecko, M. cryptozoicus), four are Regionally Endangered (cascade gecko, M. "Cascades"; hura te ao gecko, M. galaxias; grand skink, Otago skink), and eight are Regionally Vulnerable (alpine rock skink, O. aff. waimatense "alpine rock"; Burgan skink; Lakes skink, O. aff. chloronoton "West Otago"; Oteake skink; Te Wāhipounamu skink, O. pluvialis "; Raggedy Range gecko, W. "Raggedy"; rockhopper skink, O. eludens; scree skink, O. waimatense; Table 1).
+For the Regionally Critical taxa, there is a population of the Southland green skink found just north of the Southland-Otago boundary at the northernmost extent of its range; and Takitimu geckos have been found in ≤ 2 subpopulations, both with an estimated ≤ 200 mature individuals.
 Of the Regionally Endangered taxa, Otago and grand skinks are regional endemics; hura te ao geckos have national strongholds in the region; and cascade geckos are known from ≤ 3 subpopulations, with an estimated ≤ 200 mature individuals in total.
 Note that the cascade gecko has only recently been discovered in Otago, with little currently known of their distribution and abundance.
 For Regionally Vulnerable taxa, seven of the eight have national strongholds in Otago (alpine rock skink; Burgan skink; Lakes skink; Oteake skink; Te Wāhipounamu skink; Raggedy Range gecko; rockhopper skink), with the exception being the scree skink that has a natural southern range limit in the region.
 Two Regionally Vulnerable taxa are regional endemics, namely the Burgan skink and Raggedy Range gecko.
 Although the Burgan skink has a national threat listing of Nationally Endangered, recent surveys since the NZTCS assessment of reptile taxa have resulted in the discovery of new populations and, thus, they were considered Regionally Vulnerable.

-The Otago region was recorded as having 16 Regionally At Risk taxa, all with the regional conservation status Regionally Declining (Table 1).
-Of these taxa, 13 were identified as having national strongholds in the region (jewelled gecko, Naultinus gemmeus; cryptic skink, O. inconspicuum; herbfield skink, O. murihiku; Kawarau gecko; kōrero gecko, W. "Otago/Southland large"; Nevis skink, O. toka; orangespotted gecko; Otago green skink, O. aff. chloronoton "eastern Otago"; schist gecko; short-toed gecko, Woodworthia "southern mini"; south-western gecko, W. "southwestern"; southern grass skink, O. aff. polychroma Clade 5; Tautuku gecko, M. "southern forest").
-The three regional endemics are Kawarau gecko, orange-spotted gecko, and schist gecko.
+The Region was recorded as having 16 Regionally At Risk taxa, all with the regional conservation status Regionally Declining (Table 1).
+Of these taxa, 13 were identified as having national strongholds in the region (jewelled gecko, Naultinus gemmeus; orangespotted gecko, Mokopirirakau "Roys Peak"; cryptic skink, O. inconspicuum; herbfield skink, O. murihiku; Kawarau gecko; kōrero gecko, W. "Otago/Southland large"; Nevis skink, O. toka; Otago green skink, O. aff. chloronoton "eastern Otago"; schist gecko; short-toed gecko, Woodworthia "southern mini"; south-western gecko, W. "south-western"; southern grass skink, O. aff. polychroma Clade 5; Tautuku gecko, M. "southern forest").
+The two regional endemics are the Kawarau gecko and schist gecko.
 The three taxa identified as not having national strongholds do have range limits in Otago (Eyres skink, O. repens; Southern Alps gecko, W. "Southern Alps"; tussock skink, O. chionochloescens).
 The herbfield skink, Te Wāhipounamu skink and tussock skink were described after the NZTCS assessment for reptiles (Jewell 2022a, b, c).

 For Regionally Not Threatened taxa in Otago, one taxon was recorded: McCann's skink (O. maccanni; Table 1).
-Two Non-Resident Natives were recorded, both Regional Vagrant, namely the leatherback turtle (Dermochelys coriacea) and olive Ridley turtle (Lepidochelys olivacea; Table 1).
-No reptile taxa were identified as Introduced and Naturalised in the Otago region, nor nationally extinct reptiles.
+Three Non-Resident Natives were recorded; they are all Regional Vagrants (leatherback turtle, Dermochelys coriacea; loggerhead turtle, Caretta caretta; olive Ridley turtle, Lepidochelys olivacea; Table 1).
+No reptile taxa were identified as Introduced and Naturalised in Otago, nor nationally extinct reptiles.
 Two taxa were assessed as being previously found in what is considered present-day Otago; that is, te mokomoko a Tohu (Hoplodactylus tohu) and tuatara (Sphenodon punctatus; Table 1).
-A conservation translocation of tuatara to Orokonui Ecosanctuary - Te Korowai o Mihiwaka, near Dunedin, in 2012, reintroduced this taxon to the region, with the population being reinforced in 2016 and 2017 (Table 2).
-Although provisional results for the translocation of tuatara are encouraging, the release was just over 10 years ago so for this long-lived taxon the population is not self-replacing yet (Jarvie et al. 2024).
-An additional lizard taxon that may be found in the region is the Barrier skink (O. judgei), but there are currently no validated records of the species in Otago (Table 3).